List of Space Invaders video games

 Taito released numerous sequels and spin-offs, many of which have also been remade on multiple platforms, including home consoles and handheld devices.
 Follow up titles are typically released in celebration of the original's anniversary.
 The first sequels were primarily released in arcades, while later titles were released on portable devices.
 Sequels often added power-ups and incorporated new gameplay mechanics—like three-dimensional playing fields, bosses, and rhythm-action—to the original's design.
 Most titles were released internationally, though some are exclusive to select regions.
 The games have received different receptions: the Atari 2600 port of the original became the video game industry's first "killer app", while some sequels were regarded as insignificant updates.
 Space Invaders and several of its arcade sequels are often included in video game compilations released by Taito.

 It inspired numerous other games.
-Many companies created clones that copied its gameplay, with more than a hundred Space Invaders clones released for various platforms (such as Super Invader and TI Invaders).
-Others built upon the original's gameplay (such as Galaxian and Galaga).
+Many companies created clones that copied its gameplay, with more than a hundred Space Invaders clones released for various platforms by the early 1980s (such as Super Invader and TI Invaders).
+Others built upon the original's gameplay (such as the Galaxian franchise).
+A live-action film adaptation is in development.